Hirotaka Nozuki

 Hirotaka Nozuki (野月 浩貴 Nozuki [Nodzuki] Hirotaka, born July 4, 1973) is a Japanese professional shogi player, ranked 8-dan.

-Early life
+Early life and apprenticeship

 Hirotaka Nozuki was born in Kita-ku, Sapporo on July 4, 1973.
 He won the 10th Elementary School Student Meijin Tournament tournament in 1985, and the same year entered the Japan Shogi Association's apprentice school at the rank of 6-kyū as a student of shogi professional Osamu Katsūra.
 He was promoted to the rank of 1-dan in 1991 and obtained full professional status and the rank of 4-dan in October 1996.

+Shogi professional

 Promotion history

 The promotion history for Nozuki is as follows: